cppalliance/drone-ci/README.md

 - A list of repositories will appear.
 For each repo, click and then choose "Activate Repository".
 - In the settings page, change Configuration from .drone.yml to .drone.star.
 "Save".

+The drone files must be present in the target branch, so merge .drone.star into "develop" if you have not already done so.

-Push a commit to one of the main git branches such as "develop" or "master", or submit a pull request, to trigger a build in drone.
+Push a new commit or submit a pull request to trigger a build in drone.

 ### Potential Issues